 - Analyze: This first phase of the ID process is arguably the most important, as it allows you to identify the key elements you will need to design an effective e-learning course, such as the training needs, the learning objectives, and the learner profile.

-- Design: During the design phase, instructional designers take everything they learned during the analysis phase and start planning and structuring the content, including the project’s learning activities, exercises, assessments, visual design, and interface design.
-The document produced during this phase of development that details all these decisions is often referred to as a Storyboard, which serves as a blueprint for the course.
+- Design: During the design phase, instructional designers take everything they learned during the analysis phase and start planning and structuring the content.
+This includes the project’s learning activities, exercises, assessments, visual design, and interface design.
+The document produced during this phase of development detailing all these decisions is called a storyboard and serves as a blueprint for the course.

 - Evaluation: After the implementation phase, the course is evaluated to measure how well it achieved the objectives detailed in the analysis phase.
 The course evaluation may result in revisions and an updated version of the course.